ten-protocol/go-ten/docs/community/journey.md

 Before we get into how the game works, let's see it in action and play.
 See the instructions [here](https://docs.obscu.ro/testnet/example-dapps.html)

 Now that we've played the game let's try deploying the Guessing game to the Obscuro testnet.
-You can clone the repo from [here](https://github.com/obscuronet/sample-applications/number-guessing-game).
+You can clone the sample-applications repo (which contains the game) from [here](https://github.com/obscuronet/sample-applications).

 #### How the Guessing game works
 There are two main functions of interest.
 First, the *attempt* function allows a player to guess the number and check if they've correctly guessed the secret number.
 If they have, the prize pot is paid out to them.